matrix-org/matrix-appservice-irc/docs/irc_operators.md

 The IRC bridge provides each Matrix user with one IRC connection in order to bridge them "natively" into the IRC network, as so they can largely be treated as real users.
-Due to the 1:1 connection system, it is often useful that the IRCD network provide the bridge host with a more relaxed ILINE limit depending on the number of Matrix users they'd expect to use the bridge.
+Due to the 1:1 connection system, it is often useful that the IRCD network provides the bridge host with a more relaxed ILINE limit depending on the number of Matrix users they'd expect to use the bridge.

 ### The Matrix experience